The triangulated category of K-motives DK_(k): The category of big bimodules

 Let $X,Y$ be two schemes of finite type over the base field $k$.
 We denote by $\cc P(X,Y)$ the category of coherent $\cc O_{X\times Y}$-modules $P_{X,Y}$ such that $\supp (P_{X,Y})$ is finite over $X$ and the coherent $\cc O_X$-module $(p_X)_*(P_{X,Y})$ is locally free.
 A disadvantage of the category $\cc P(X,Y)$ is that whenever we have two maps $f:X\to X'$ and $g:X'\to X''$ then the functor $(g\circ f)^*$ agrees with $f^*\circ g^*$ only up to a canonical isomorphism.
 We want to replace $\cc P(X,Y)$ by an equivalent additive category $\tilde{\cc P}(X,Y)$ which is functorial in both arguments.

-To this end, we use the construction which is in spirit the same with Grayson's one for finitely generated projective modules~\cite{Gr}.
+To this end, we use the construction which is in spirit like that of Grayson for finitely generated projective modules~\cite{Gr} and Friedlander--Suslin for big vector bundles~\cite{FS}.
 Let $X$ be a Noetherian scheme.
 Consider the big Zariski site $Sch/X$ of all schemes of finite type over $X$.
 We define the {\it category of big bimodules\/} $\tilde{\cc P}(X,Y)$ as follows.

 An object of $\tilde{\cc P}(X,Y)$ consists of the following data:

 \begin{enumerate} \item For any $U\in Sch/X$ one has a bimodule $P_{U,Y}\in\cc P(U,Y)$.

 \item For any morphism $f:U'\to U$ in $Sch/X$ one has a morphism $\sigma_f:P_{U,Y}\to(f\times 1_Y)_*(P_{U',Y})$ in $\cc P(U,Y)$ satisfying: